 An introductory course.
-Topics include: inductive and deductive reasoning; problem solving; logic; the development and properties of various number systems (such as integers, rational, real and complex numbers), as well as operations and different representations in these number systems (e.g. in bases other than 10).
+Topics include: finding, analyzing, and describing patterns; sets and classification; functions and relations; inductive and deductive reasoning; problem solving; and logic.
 Students will develop a conceptual understanding of the course material in a learning environment that models the pedagogical foundations of the Massachusetts Curriculum Frameworks for Mathematics and the National Council of Teachers of Mathematics (NCTM) Standards.